PowerDNS/pdns/pdns/recursordist/docs/upgrade.rst

 Deprecated and changed settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
--  The :ref:`setting-hint-file` gained a special value ``no`` to indicate that no hint file should not processed.
+-  The :ref:`setting-hint-file` gained a special value ``no`` to indicate that no hint file should be processed.
 The hint processing code is also made less verbose.

 4.5.x to 4.6.1
 --------------